-A. Restrictions Applicable to the [Property/Contaminated Site]: In accordance with the [Remedial Decision Letter/ Settlement Agreement/ Order of Approval/ Remedial Approval Letter], the use, occupancy and activity of and at the [Property/ Contaminated Site] is restricted as follows:
+A. Restrictions Applicable to the [Property/Contaminated-Site]: In accordance with the [Remedial Decision Letter/ Remedial Agreement/ Order of Approval/ Remedial Approval Letter], the use,

 - i.
-No residential use of the [Property/Contaminated Site] shall be permitted that is contrary to Department approvals and restrictions contained herein; - ii.
-No groundwater at the [Property/Contaminated Site] shall be used as potable water; - iii.
-No soil at the [Property/Contaminated Site] shall be disturbed in any manner without written permission of the Department's Office of Waste Management, except as permitted in the Remedial Action Work Plan (RAWP) or Soil Management Plan (SMP) approved by the Department in a written approval letter dated (date) Exhibit B and attached hereto; - [iv.
-Humans engaged in activities at the [Property/Contaminated Site] shall not be exposed to soils containing hazardous materials and/or petroleum in concentrations exceeding the applicable Department approved direct exposure criteria set forth in the Remediation Regulations; - [v.
-Water at the [Property/Contaminated Site] shall be prohibited from infiltrating soils containing hazardous materials and/or petroleum in concentrations exceeding the applicable Department approved leachability criteria set forth in the Remediation Regulations; - [vi.
-No subsurface structures shall be constructed on the [Property/Contaminated Site] over groundwater containing hazardous materials and/or petroleum in concentrations exceeding the applicable Department approved GB Groundwater Objectives set forth in the Remediation Regulations; - [vii.
-The engineered controls at the [Property/ Contaminated Site] described in the [RAWP or SMP] contained in Exhibit B attached hereto shall not be disturbed and shall be properly maintained to prevent humans engaged in [residential or industrial/commercial] activity from being exposed to soils containing hazardous materials and/or petroleum in concentrations exceeding the applicable Department-approved [residential or industrial/commercial] direct exposure criteria in accordance with the Remediation Regulations; and - [viii.
-The engineered controls at the [Property/ Contaminated Site] described in the [RAWP or Soil Management Plan SMP] contained in Exhibit B attached hereto shall not be disturbed and shall be properly maintained so that water does not infiltrate soils containing hazardous materials and/or petroleum in concentrations exceeding the applicable Department-approved leachability criteria set forth in the Remediation Regulations.

-B. No action shall be taken, allowed, suffered, or omitted at the [Property/ Contaminated Site] if such action or omission is reasonably likely to:

-i.
-Create a risk of migration of hazardous materials and/or petroleum;
+No residential use of the [Property/Contaminated-Site] shall be permitted that is contrary to Department approvals and restrictions contained herein; - ii.
+No groundwater at the [Property/Contaminated-Site] shall be used as potable water; - iii.
+No soil at the [Property/Contaminated-Site] shall be disturbed in any manner without written permission of the Department's Office of Waste Management, except as permitted in the Remedial Action Work Plan (RAWP) or Soil Management Plan (SMP) approved by the Department in a written approval letter dated (date) Exhibit B and attached hereto; - [iv.
+Humans engaged in activities at the [Property/Contaminated-Site] shall not be exposed to soils containing Hazardous Materials and/or petroleum in concentrations exceeding the applicable Department approved Direct Exposure Criteria set forth in the Remediation Regulations; - [v.
+Water at the [Property/Contaminated-Site] shall be prohibited from infiltrating soils containing Hazardous Materials and/or petroleum in concentrations exceeding the applicable Department approved leachability criteria set forth in the Remediation Regulations; - [vi.
+No subsurface structures shall be constructed on the [Property/Contaminated-Site] over groundwater containing Hazardous Materials and/or petroleum in concentrations exceeding the applicable Department approved GB Groundwater Objectives set forth in the Remediation Regulations; - [vii.
+The engineered controls at the [Property/ Contaminated-Site] described in the [RAWP or SMP] contained in Exhibit B attached hereto shall not be disturbed and shall be properly maintained to prevent humans engaged in [residential or industrial/commercial] activity from being exposed to soils containing Hazardous Materials and/or petroleum in concentrations exceeding the applicable Department-approved [residential or industrial/commercial] Direct Exposure Criteria in accordance with the Remediation Regulations; and - [viii.
+The engineered controls at the [Property/ Contaminated-Site] described in the [RAWP or Soil Management Plan SMP] contained in Exhibit B attached hereto shall not be disturbed and shall be properly maintained so that water does not infiltrate soils containing Hazardous Materials and/or petroleum in concentrations exceeding the applicable Department-approved leachability criteria set forth in the Remediation Regulations. - B. No action shall be taken, allowed, suffered, or omitted at the [Property/ Contaminated-Site] if such action or omission is reasonably likely to: - i.
+Create a risk of migration of Hazardous Materials and/or petroleum;